ASgithub11/My-Portfolio-React/README.md

 - Contact: Use the contact form to send me a message or ask any questions.
 - Resume: Download a copy of my resume or view my front and back-end proficiencies.

-Here's a link to deployed site:
+Link to the deployed site:

 https://aishasiddiqaportfolio.netlify.app/